braininahat/ML-CSE574/README.md

 # ML-CSE574
 Repo for course assignments of the Machine Learning course at the University at Buffalo under Dr. Sargur Srihari

+*Python3, SciKit-learn, Pandas, NumPy, SciPy, Keras+TensorFlow and a tiny bit of Bash*

 The folders correspond to the following projects:

 1. Statistics for a small dataset: Mean, Variance, Log-Likelihood etc.